Accepting My Own Journey (Dani)

 So yes, I’ll admit that I haven’t been practicing my Spanish as much as I would like lately.
 I’ll admit that I haven’t been hanging out with as many friends or taking advantage of all the things my city has to offer.
 I haven’t been making an effort to meet new people or step outside my comfort zone lately.
 However, I also feel that I need to stop the negative self-talk about that making me a hypocrite.
 I DO value all of these things.
 I DO want you to challenge yourself and to make the most out of your time in Spain because it may be brief and fleeting and you’ll want to know that you got everything out of it that you possibly could.

 At the same time, I feel like I’m going through a new sort of three-month-feeling type of crisis.
 In a few months, I’ll be coming up on three years straight of living in Spain and I think there’s a level of frustration and adaptation that comes along with that, too.
 My honeymoon period has definitely worn off.
-Spain is no long a shiny new fascination in my life, but rather my ‘normal.’
+Spain is no longer a shiny new fascination in my life, but rather my ‘normal.’
 This is my home and so I feel like it’s okay that sometimes I have to treat my home as my sanctuary, not my opportunity to jump out of my comfort zone at every possible opportunity (the way I would have when I thought I would only have those 5 months of studying abroad here).
 It’s okay that I’m not going out on a limb to go to intercambios and strike up conversation with new people because I don’t even feel able to dedicate my time and energy to the relationships I have—it would be self-sabotaging to try to create more at this moment.

 I guess what I’m saying is that I’m simply in a new stage of my journey.
 It’s a stage in which I’ve needed to do a lot of introspection and, in the wise words of a dear friend who left me a voice message the other day, “take a season to go inward.”
 I’ve needed to prioritize other facets of my life and to invest in things like the home and future that I’m building with my boyfriend.
 I’ve never been this deep into a relationship before and this stage of staying in the same city for so long is not something I’ve ever done before either.
 It’s simply a part of my journey that I’m unfamiliar with and therefore it feels a bit overwhelming.